San Gregorio Atlapulco: San Gregorio Atlapulco, a town with identity

 The 2nd of February celebration, generally called Candelaria Day, was usually celebrated the 14th of the same month, and it was called Epiphany (which means Virgin Mary's Purification).

 Now in San Gregorio town the feast begins a day before with The Candelaria Virgin vigil.
 The church is decorated with paper trimmings and purple color flowers.
 The Virgin is never in the church, except the 1st and 2 February.
 She is always in a house in the town.
 Any family can ask for Her, and She is given for a year to them, as well as the church's Child.

 The concheros are the ones in charge to take the Virgin from the house of the family to the church.
 They are accompanied by the people who go dancing and praying all the way.
-(This is repeated when She is taken to another family on the 2nd of February).
+(This is repeated when She is taken to another family on 2 February).
 With respect to the Child, they are taken the dawn of that day dressed in an outfit decided by their families.
 They are welcomed with the "mañanitas" sung and played by "mariachis".
 They play waltzes later and dancers, "concheros" and the godparents participate with chants and prays.
 When the vigil finishes, the Child is taken by their families and the Virgin is left there alone.

 On this 2 February, early in the morning activities begin.
 The women go the mill to grind their hot peppers and species to prepare the "mole" and the tamale dough.
 Some people kill their turkeys or their hens to be consumed in the celebration.
 All the activities must be finished before noon because at 12:00 the Virgin and Child mass begins.

 Just a little before 12:00 people with their Child start arriving (a godparent may have more than one Child).
 The Child is dressed according to the godparent's preference; nevertheless, according to the tradition, if it is the first time that the Child is going to be blessed, He is dressed in the Child of the doves outfit, which represents the coming of the Holly Spirit.
 In the years to come the outfit is different.
 In the meantime, before the mass begins, the "mariachis" play waltzes celebrating the Honorees.